The Most Common Symptom of Hepatitis C: Fatigue

 - Drink at least 64oz of pure water daily or water infused with citrus

-- Avoid processed foods and carbs as much as possible
+- Avoid processed foods, and high carbs as much as possible

 - Get at least 8 hours of sleep per night